Bio and Re-Publication Policy…

 Our current grand adventure is doing some in-town prepping and homesteading in Virginia while my precocious youngest daughter starts college at the age of 16.
 Next stop?
 Nobody knows!

-I enjoy cooking, canning, hiking, shooting guns, and reading.
+I enjoy cooking, canning, hiking, shooting guns, traveling to foreign countries, and reading.
 Sometimes, I watch Netflix into the wee hours of the night, even when I know better.
 I’m a total

 hermit introvert and I rarely charge my phone.